faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 tags: [Python, H2O AutoML, Energy Demand, Production Optimization]
 ---

-Several machine learning models will be demonstrated in this post to predict electricity production from a power plant based on environmental and control features.
+Several machine learning (ML) models will be demonstrated in this post to predict electricity production from a power plant based on environmental and control features.
 Exploratory Data Analysis will be conducted to find correlations of each features to the target variable.
 Results of the trained models will be compared and the best model will be further used to recommend some exemplary energy market actions.

 ---